 The stars can be incredible here.
 Nothing like stargazing in the countryside, where the dearth of electricity means little light pollution.
 It’s not easy to hold me back from a good night walk, especially when my strong instincts don’t smell any danger.
 But I make that sacrifice, both in cities and in villages.
 I don’t do a lot of walking alone outside at night.

 Thankfully, there’s almost always something fun going on to watch, talk about, cook, eat or play inside!

 Colourfully dressed Rajasthan women (Photo credit – Suffix)

 Take the local transport

 Overnight sleeper buses are pretty great too; though beware of the double sleeper.
-It is meant for two and unless you know who you’re sharing it with, it’s probably not a good idea!
-Again, upper level is more private but bottom level is definitely less bumpy!
+As the name suggests, it is meant for two.
+And unless you know who you’re sharing it with, it’s probably not a good idea!
+Again, the upper level is more private but the bottom level is definitely less bumpy!

-Bottom line ladies, as you would/should anywhere in the world, my best advice while travelling India is to be aware, use common sense, follow your gut and make sure to enjoy the fabulous people and positive energy of this blessed country!
+Bottom line ladies, as you would/should anywhere in the world, my best advice while travelling India is to be aware, use common sense and follow your gut.
+Make sure to enjoy the fabulous people and positive energy of this blessed country!

 Thank you to India Someday, You Wander We Pay and Incredible India.

 Everything you need to know about India is here We have tried writing about everything you may need help with for your trip to India, If you need help in planning a trip to India Get in touch with us to to plan your trip of a life time.